andrea-mosk/play-with-ml/README.md

-* **Analyze a dataset**: This section allows you to take a first look at the dataset and discover the main statistics, such as number of instances, missing data, etc. Moreover, you can make more advanced analysis, inspecting each feature in details, checking values such as skewness, mean, memory usage, correlation with label, etc.
+* **Analyze a dataset**: This section allows you to take a first look at the dataset and discover the main statistics, such as number of instances, missing data, etc. Moreover, you can make more advanced analysis, such as inspecting each feature in details, checking values such as skewness, mean, memory usage, correlation with label, etc.

 * **Running a prediction model**: